classicwuhao/qmaxuse/README.md

 * In the USE command line, type *maxuse -q* to check the sample model.

 *Known issue: If MaxUSE always returns SAT even the model contains conflicts, this is caused by internal SMT solver.
 Hence, please update Z3 regularly.*
+*Note: All the information is displayed in different colours in the terminal.
+However, on Windows users may experience direct colour code displayed.
+In this situation, we refer users to look at the HTML report generated in the lib\textbackslash html folder.*

 ### 2.3 Mode
 * MaxUSE provides two modes: quiet and verbose.